 Manganese is needed in small amounts for peanut production.
-Soils in the peanut area, until recent years, contained adequate available manganese but now most sandy soils are deficient in this nutrient.
 Manganese availability to plants most commonly becomes critical with a soil pH of 6.2 to 6.5 or higher.
 In the heavier and more poorly drained soils, manganese deficiency symptoms (leafyellowing) often will occur when soil pH exceeds 6.2.
 On sandy soils, deficiency symptoms usually will not occur until the soil pH exceeds 6.5.
 Since peanut yields are not increased by pH values which exceed 6.2, it is recommended that peanut soils retain a pH value of 5.8 to 6.2.
 Generally, if soil tests indicate less than 3 ppm manganese, one or more foliar applications of the nutrient will be required.
 Monitor the crop for visual symptoms of manganese deficiency.
 If deficiency symptoms appear, foliar applications of the nutrient will be required.
 Soil application of manganese is not recommended.
 Typical plant deficiency symptoms are yellowing of leaflet tissues between the veins while the veins remain green.
 Nitrogen deficiency is sometimes confused with manganese deficiency when the whole leaf, including the veins, is pale yellow.